Last Updated on February 25, 2021 by Grow with Bovees

 For the best lawn weed and feed, the options on this list score high in their segment.
 Most of them are compatible with all types of grasses, whereas some products only for certain types of grasses and weeds.

-Applying granular weed requires a bit more attention than liquid weed and feed because you need to prevent the granules from drifting away into the storm drains.
+Applying a granular product requires a bit more attention than liquid weed and feed because you need to prevent the granules from drifting away into the storm drains.
 If you’re using liquid weed and feed, make sure you spray in a precise pattern and evenly so that you cover the entire lawn.

 After application, you will have to keep children and pets away from the lawn for a week or two or until the residual product has washed away.
 And as a reminder, follow the manufacturer’s instructions carefully to use the product the right way, and without causing harm to your lawn and others.